Human granulocytic anaplasmosis: Epidemiology

 From the first reported case in 1994 until 2021, HGA's rates of incidence have regularly increased in the United States.
 Increases in reported cases of Lyme disease, primarily caused by the pathogen Borrelia burgdorferi, and babesiosis have also been observed over the same period, which share a tick vector.
 Before 2000, there were fewer than 300 HGA cases reported per year.
 In 2000, there were only 350 reported cases.
 From 2009-2010, HGA experienced a 52% increase in the number of cases reported.
 Annual cases of anaplasmosis reported to the U.S. Centers for Disease Control and Prevention reached a record high of 6,729 in 2021, having steadily increased during the previous decade.

 In Europe, the number of annual reported cases is lower, below 300, but seroprevalence (for antibody markers of infection) averages 8.3%, suggesting that undiagnosed, unreported or subclinical infections regularly occur.
 Anaplasmosis also is reported in South Korea, Japan and China; the case fatality rate in one study performed in China between 2009 and 2010 was reported to be 8.1%, but this may be attributable to underdiagnosis.
 Outbreaks in China previously ascribed to anaplasmosis have been re-evaluated due to the discovery of severe fever with thrombocytopenia syndrome virus, reported in 2011, whose infection clinically mimics anaplasmosis and may co-occur, but unlike anaplasmosis is associated with hemorrhagic fever.

 History

 The first outbreak of Human Granulocytic Anaplasmosis (HGA) in the United States began with a patient in early 1990 in Wisconsin.
 He was kept in the hospital in Minnesota for testing, but died without a diagnosis.
 Over the next couple of years, many people within the same area of Wisconsin and Minnesota had come down with the same symptoms.
 It was discovered in 1994 that it was Human Granulocytic Ehrlichiosis (HGE), later to be known as HGA.

 Terminology

-Although the infectious agent is known to be from the Anaplasma genus, the term "human granulocytic ehrlichiosis" (HGE) has been previously used, reflecting the prior classification of the organism.
-E. phagocytophilum and E. equi were reclassified as Anaplasma phagocytophilum.
+The term human granulocytic ehrlichiosis (HGE) was used historically when the causative agent was classified in the genus Ehrlichia.
+In 2001, Ehrlichia phagocytophila, Ehrlichia equi, and the "HGE agent" were reclassified as Anaplasma phagocytophilum.
+Because the organism is now classified as Anaplasma phagocytophilum, the disease is more commonly referred to as human granulocytic anaplasmosis (HGA).